selectize/selectize.js/README.md

 ```

 ### Contributing

-When issuing a pull request, *please exclude changes in the "dist"
+When issuing a pull request:

-folder to avoid merge conflicts*.
-Please include tests with your feature
+* please **do not include/commit changes in the `dist/` folder** to avoid
+  merge conflicts.
+A good way to include the right files is to use
+  `git gui` or `git add` when committing to select the files you want to
+  add to your commit.

-so that we're not tempted to break it in the future!
+* please **include tests** with your feature so that we're not tempted to
+  break it in the future!

 Add an entry to the top of the CHANGELOG, and update the documentation
 in `docs/` as needed.
 (Refactors and documentation changes don't need a